The Untamed Spirit of California, Captured on Medium Format Film

-One French photographer's pilgrimage to capture the spirit of The Golden State on medium format film
+One French photographer's pilgrimage to rediscover the Golden State's iconic landscape

 120mm Fuji Pro 160NS